Install Lightly

 Install the Lightly Worker

-Use the following command to pull the latest Lightly Worker image:
+Use the following commands to pull the latest Lightly Worker image and check if it works:

 docker pull lightly/worker:latest